dps923/winter2017/assignments/a9-locations-on-map.md

 Clear out the storyboard, we won't use any of the existing scenes.

 Copy the scene with the MKMapView from week 11 WhereAmI into the storyboard.
-<br>Most modifications in this assignment will be made to the file MyLocation.swift.
+<br>Most modifications in this assignment will be made to the file MyLocation.swift, copy in the one from the class notes as a starting point.

 Set the scene you added as the 'Initial View Controller' for the storyboard.